Montpelier Hill: History

-The Hell Fire Club on Mount Pelier Hill
+The Hell Fire Club on Montpelier Hill

 William Conolly's Hunting Lodge

 The building now known as the Hell Fire Club was built around 1725 as a hunting lodge by William Conolly, the Speaker of the Irish House of Commons.
 It was named Mount Pelier by Conolly but over the years has also been known as "The Haunted House", "The Shooting Lodge", "The Kennel", and "Conolly's Folly".
 It was one of several exclusive establishments using the name Hellfire Club that existed in Britain and Ireland in the 18th century.

 While the building has a rough appearance today, the architecture is of a Palladian design.
 The upper floor consists of a hall and two reception rooms.
 On the eastern side, there was a third, timber-floored, level where the sleeping quarters were located.
 On the ground floor are a kitchen, servants' quarters and stairs to the upper floors.
 The entrance, which is on the upper floor, was reached by a long flight of stairs which is now missing.
 At each side of the building is a room with a lean-to roof which may have been used to stable horses.
 A stone mounting block to assist people onto their horses can be seen on the eastern side.
 To the front there was a semi-circular courtyard, enclosed by a low stone wall and entered by a gate.
-The house faces to the north, looking over Dublin and the plains of Meath and Kildare, including Conolly's primary residence at Castletown House in Celbridge.
+The house faces to the north, looking over Dublin and the plains of counties Meath and Kildare, including Conolly's primary residence at Castletown House in Celbridge.
 The grounds around the lodge consisted of a 1000 acre deer park.
 The identity of the architect is unknown: the author Michael Fewer has suggested it may have been Edward Lovett Pearce (1699–1733) who was employed by Conolly to carry out works at Castletown in 1724.

-There was a prehistoric burial site at the summit of Mount Pelier Hill and stones from it were used in the construction of the lodge.
+There was a prehistoric burial site at the summit of Montpelier Hill and stones from it were used in the construction of the lodge.
 A nearby standing stone was also used for the lintel over the fireplace.
 Shortly after its completion, a great storm blew the original slate roof off.
 Local superstition held that this was the work of the Devil, an act of revenge for disturbing the ancient cairn.
 Conolly had the roof replaced with an arched stone roof constructed in a similar fashion to that of a bridge.
 This roof has remained intact to the present day, even though the building has been abandoned for over two centuries and despite the roof being set alight with tar barrels during the visit of Queen Victoria to Ireland in 1849.
 There is little evidence that the lodge was put to much use.
 Conolly himself died in 1729.